BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users.md

 <center><i>Graph showing the effects of Bounded Loads over Consistent Hashing</i></center>

 We did dozens of load tests before finding the best value for our use: 140.
-For each load test, we looked at the evolution of :
+For each load test, we looked at the evolution of:

 * Nginx Cache Hit Ratio
 * Number of requests to S3